 Welcome to Åsnen , a fishing paradise of 15,000 ha of water and with a shoreline of 740 km!

 Åsnen is one of the largest fishing lakes in southern Sweden.
-The lake has many islands, fjords and coves, which gives diversity and variety.
+The lake has many islands, fjords and bays which gives diversity and variety.

 In the lake you can catch eg. pike, perch, pike and eel.
 The donkey has a rich fish fauna.
-At the 1999 test fishing survey, the following 14 fish species were obtained; roach, larvae, perch, broccoli, bream, whip, pike, snout, birch, sand creeper, pike-perch, bonfire, goose and goat.
-According to the older sample fish and oral data, id, elitz, stone simp, carp, trout and moth have also been found in the lake.
+In the 1999 test fishing survey, the following 14 fish species were obtained; roach, mustard, perch, sickle, bream, pacifier, pike, Norwegian, birch, sand crawler, pike, bone moss, yeast and whitefish.
+According to older test fish and oral information, also id, electric scratch, stone chimney, carp, trout and moth have been found in the lake.

-The average depth is the sum of measured depth values divided by the number of measured depth values and is usually about 1/3 of the maximum depth.
+The average depth is the sum of the measured depth values divided by the number of measured depth values and is usually about 1/3 of the maximum depth.
 The ridge is very shallow and its average depth is 3.1 m.
-The maximum depth of the ridge is 14.2 meters, but the depth areas are small to their extent.
+The ridge's maximum depth is 14.2 meters but the depth ranges are small for its distribution.

 The donkey is a moderately nutritious lake.
-The water that is supplied to the lake, above all from the main inflow from Salen but also via Aggån, is nutritious with high levels of total nitrogen and total phosphorus.
-The water that leaves Åsnen via the outlet at Hackekvarn is nutrient-poor.
-Lakes act as traps for nutrients and it is clear that a large part of the nutrients supplied remain in the lake, both stuck in the sediments and absorbed in the nutrient chain of the lake.
+The water supplied to the lake from above all the main inflow from Salen but also via Aggån is nutritious with high levels of total nitrogen and total phosphorus.
+The water that leaves Åsnen via the outlet at Hackekvarn is poorer in nutrition.
+Lakes act as traps for nutrients and it is obvious that a large part of the nutrients added remains in the lake, both trapped in the sediment and absorbed in the lake's food chain.

 The soils in the Åsnen area are mainly moraine and the terrain around the lake is mainly flat.
 The lake is largely surrounded by woodland.
 At the northern bays of the lake there are grazed beach meadows and flooded food fields.
 There are a lot of deciduous forests in the islands (960), as well as in the south-eastern part of Åsnen.